alyxeo2k/cs50_os/README.md

 # File descriptions
 ## main.rs
 > main.rs is what starts up everything else in the system, right after the hardware boot sequence finishes.
-For example it creates a panic handler for the case that something goes wrong anywhere (when panic! is called), It is also where the memory is initialized with allocator::init_heap, and where it is tested.
+For example it creates a panic handler for the case that something goes wrong anywhere (when panic! is called), It is also where the memory is initialized with `allocator::init_heap`, and where it is tested.
 ## lib.rs
 > lib.rs is where everything is defined, like a .h header file for C++ users.
 More specifically, its where QemuExitCode is defined (So qemu can exit with the correct code, because qemu see any code that isnt 0, as a failure), and the test_runner is defined here, which is the function that automatically runs all the tests within the "tests" folder. lib.rs also links to all the other modules that are a part of the kernel like the vga_buffer driver, interrupts handler, etc.